JasonFengIce/clean-unused-resources-gradle-plugin/README.md

 A gradle plugin to remove unused resources including the entire file or a single entry.

+> AS2.0+ provides the function to [Remove Unused Resources](http://stackoverflow.com/questions/6373482/remove-all-unused-resources-from-an-android-project) :(

 The *lint* task reports `UnusedResources` as below:

 ```xml